mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The goal of this protocol is to allow a group of clients to exchange confidential and authenticated messages.
 It does so by deriving a sequence of secrets and keys known only to members.
-Those should be secret against an active network adversary and should have both forward and post-compromise secrecy with respect to compromise of a participant.
+Those should be secret against an active network adversary and should have both forward secrecy and post-compromise security with respect to compromise of any members.

-We describe the information stored by each client as a _state_, which includes both public and private data.
-An initial state, including an initial set of clients, is set up by a group creator using the _Init_ algorithm and based on information pre-published by clients.
-The creator sends the _Init_ message to the clients, who can then set up their own group state and derive the same shared secret.
-Clients then exchange messages to produce new shared states which are causally linked to their predecessors, forming a logical Directed Acyclic Graph (DAG) of states.
+We describe the information stored by each client as _state_, which includes both public and private data.
+An initial state is set up by a group creator, which is a group containing only themself.
+The creator then sends _Add_ proposals for each client in the initial set of members, followed by a _Commit_ message which incorporates all of the _Adds_ into the group state.
+Finally, the group creator generates a _Welcome_ message corresponding to the Commit and sends this directly to all the new members, who can use the information it contains to set up their own group state and derive a shared secret.
+Members exchange messages for post-compromise security, to add new members, and to remove existing members.
+These messages produce new shared secrets which are causally linked to their predecessors, forming a logical Directed Acyclic Graph (DAG) of states.
-Members can send _Commit_ messages for post-compromise secrecy and new clients can be added or existing members removed from the group.

 The protocol algorithms we specify here follow.
 Each algorithm specifies both (i) how a client performs the operation and (ii) how other clients